NN-Project-2/Emotion-TTS-Emebddings/README.md

 ## 3. Integration with End-to-End TTS

 The extracted emotion embeddings are integrated into both **VITS** and **GPT-based TTS** architectures to enable controllable emotional synthesis while preserving linguistic content and speaker identity.
-The Emotion Encoder generates a continuous emotion representation \( z_{\text{emo}} \) from prosodic and spectral cues, which is explicitly disentangled from content and speaker representations and projected into a latent space compatible with downstream synthesis models.
-Emotional strength is regulated using the global scalar \( \alpha \), which modulates the magnitude of emotional deviation without altering emotional type:
+The Emotion Encoder generates a continuous emotion representation $z_{emo}$ from prosodic and spectral cues, which is explicitly disentangled from content and speaker representations and projected into a latent space compatible with downstream synthesis models.
+Emotional strength is regulated using the global scalar $\alpha$, which modulates the magnitude of emotional deviation without altering emotional type:

 \[
-\tilde{z}_{\text{emo}} = \alpha \cdot z_{\text{emo}}
+$\tilde{z}\_{emo} = \alpha \cdot (\mathbf{r} \odot z\_{emo})$
 \]

-Increasing \( \alpha \) amplifies emotion-related attributes such as pitch variance, energy dynamics, and spectral coloration, while the direction of \( z_{\text{emo}} \) preserves categorical emotion identity.
+Increasing $\alpha$ amplifies emotion-related attributes such as pitch variance, energy dynamics, and spectral coloration, while the direction of $z_{emo}$ preserves categorical emotion identity.
 This design enables monotonic and continuous intensity control, which is particularly important in zero-shot and cross-lingual settings where explicit intensity annotations are unavailable.

-To enable finer control, a dimension-wise modulation vector \( r \) is applied alongside \( \alpha \):
+To enable finer control, a dimension-wise modulation vector \( r \) is applied alongside $\alpha$:

 \[
 \tilde{z}_{\text{emo}} = \alpha \cdot ( r \odot z_{\text{emo}} )